mweiss/elm-rte-toolkit/README.md

 The demo in this repository does it that way.

-If you want to use a bundler and polyfill, you can import your favorite polyfill and import the npm package that has this repository's js compiled to es5 with npm, e.g:
+However, if you want to use a bundler and polyfill, you can import your favorite polyfill and import the npm package that has this repository's js compiled to es5 with npm, e.g:

 ```bash